 George Shultz: Yes.
 That's the same thing being illustrated.
-When I was a professor at the University of Chicago, I was very critical of the Johnson and Kennedy administration's interventions in large labor disputes.
+When I was a professor at the University of Chicago, I was very critical of the Johnson and Kennedy administrations' interventions in large labor disputes.
 They did it fairly routinely.
-They argued that the dispute would disrupt the economy, so they intervened, and then the parties were always winding up in the White House, and they made a settlement there.
-And I said, when you do that, you're totally undermining the process of private bargaining.
-Because if I know I'm going to be called to the White House, I'm never going to make my best offer until I get there, right?
+They argued that the dispute would disrupt the economy so they intervened, and then the parties were always winding up in the White House and they made a settlement there.
+I said, "When you do that, you're totally undermining the process of private bargaining because if I know I'm going to be called to the White House, I'm never going to make my best offer until I get there, right?"
 Obviously!
-So it means the private bargaining goes by the boards.
-So, I argued strenuously against this.
-At one time, there was a big steel... coming up, and I was invited to talk to the business council.
-And to everybody's surprise, Lyndon Johnson showed up, and part of my speech was inveighing against intervention in the steel dispute, and people were surprised I said that to him.
-But I did.
-He intervened anyway.
-But anyway, I was very critical.
-So, around June or so in 1968, the longshoremen on the gulf and east coast went on strike.
-And President Johnson enjoined the strike under Taft-Hartley.
-In the act there's the provision for a fast-track appeal to the Supreme Court.
-There was an appeal.
-The Supreme Court agreed with the President.
-So the injunction held.
-It expired in the middle of January, 1969.
+It means that private bargaining goes by the boards.
+So I argued strenuously against this.
+At one time, I was invited to talk to the business council and to everybody's surprise, Lyndon Johnson showed up.
+Part of my speech was inveighing against intervention in the steel dispute, and people were surprised I said that to him, but I did.
+He intervened anyway, but I was very critical.
+Around June or so in 1968, the longshoremen on the Gulf and East Coasts went on strike and President Johnson enjoined the strike under Taft-Hartley.
+In the Act, there's the provision for a fast-track appeal to the Supreme Court.
+There was an appeal and the Supreme Court agreed with the President, so the injunction held.
+It expired in the middle of January 1969.

-I was sworn in as Secretary of Labor January 21st, and the press said, "Okay, Professor Shultz, now you're Secretary of Labor.
+I was sworn in as Secretary of Labor on January 21 and the press said, "Okay, Professor Shultz, now you're Secretary of Labor.
 What are you going to do?"
 So I went to the President, who was already preoccupied with Vietnam, and I said, "Your predecessor was wrong and the Supreme Court was wrong.
-This will cause a lot of kerfluffle in New York City.
+This will cause a lot of kerfuffle in New York City.
 They think that's a national emergency, but it isn't.
 There's a lot of resilience in the economy.
 And if you will hang tough for four or five weeks, until I can convince the parties that they're not coming to the White House, once they realize that, I can mediate this out and get it settled.
 And we'll send a big strategic message that the party's over."
 So I'll give him credit.
 He hung out.
 He got called on by the Governor of New York, the mayor, Senator Javits put hell to pay on him, but he hung on with me.
-And we got it settled, and we did send a big message, and there haven't been these interventions for a long while.
+We got it settled and we did send a big message, and there haven't been these interventions for a long while.
 So that worked.